 I want to keep the room I’m in now.

-Due to the recent changes, we will no longer offer squatting as an option.
 All students who want to live on campus next year will attend the housing lottery to select a room.
 The date and time of your housing deposit will determine your lottery number.
-Students living in 12 month housing in East Campus Commons (with a contract signed for summer 2016) will be permitted to squat their room.
+Students living in 12 month housing in East Campus Commons (with a contract signed for summer 2017) will be permitted to squat their room.

 I want a single room.